helmwave/docs/docs/yaml.md

 graph LR
     frontend --> backend --> db;
 ```

-> if you don't see diagram, please install reload the page.
+*If you don't see a graph, please reload the page.*

 Your `helmwave.yml` should look like this: